-Determination 40: The appropriate officer within the authority must determine in advance whether a meeting is programmed for a full day and the fee will be paid on the basis of this determination even if the meeting finishes before four hours has elapsed.
+Determination 40: The appropriate officer within the authority must set in advance whether a meeting is programmed for a full or half day.
+When the meeting is set for a full day the fee will be paid on this basis even if the meeting finishes within four hours.